codeforamerica/cmr-entity-resolution/docs/examples/export-to-mongo.md

 by copying the file into the appropriate directory, setting the configuration file path, and running the importer.

-See [README.md][readme:import] for more information on importing and exporting.
+See [Importing & Exporting][import-export] for more information on importing and exporting.

 ```bash
 cp docs/examples/assets/import.csv data/import/import.csv